georgtree/rbc-tk9/docs/barchart.md

    abscissa) is stacked on the previous.
 Or they can be drawn side-by-side as thin bars.
 The width of each bar is a function of the number of data points with the same abscissa.

- - `grid` - Extends the major and minor ticks of the X−axis and/or Y−axis across the plotting area.
+ - `grid` - Extends the major and minor ticks of the X-axis and/or Y-axis across the plotting area.

  - `legend` - The legend displays the name and symbol of each data element.
 The legend can be drawn in any margin or in the plotting area.